saqc/SaQC/docs/cookbooks/DriftDetection.rst

 ----------

 Although there seems to be a lot of user input to parametrize, most of it is easy to be interpreted and can be selected defaultly.

+window
+^^^^^^

+The length of partitions you want the target group of data series` to be seperated in, for comparison.
+For example, if selected ``1D`` (one day), the group to check will be divided into one day strips and on every those days, it will be checked if some of the series in the group deviate from the normal group, seperately.

 frac
 ^^^^